bmonteiro00/geru/README.txt

 There are two ways to run it :

-In both cases you should change the path for development.ini.
+->In both cases you should change the path for development.ini.
 This step is important to initialize and create the database.

-Change the path of the following commands in development.ini.
+->Change the path of the following commands in development.ini.
 Rename the path: "C:/Users/Bruno/PycharmProjects/GERU/development.ini" to desire one.
    -setup_logging("C:/Users/Bruno/PycharmProjects/GERU/development.ini")
    -settings = get_appsettings("C:/Users/Bruno/PycharmProjects/GERU/development.ini")

+ ->The application will run on :http://localhost:6543

 --------------------------------------------------------------------------------------------------------------------------------------------
 Mode one :